The Hafner Rotachute, Rotabuggy and Rotatank

 In many online descriptions of the Rotabuggy, it is asserted that it was specifically nicknamed the "Blitz Buggy".
 This is not true.
 The misunderstanding results from a misreading of Philip Jarrett's "Nothing Ventured" article in the October 1991 edition of Aeroplane monthly magazine.
 "Blitz Buggy" was a nickname given to all Jeeps when they were first introduced.
 The term was first used in American G.I. "hepcat jive-talk" at the start of the 1940s to refer to any military vehicle.
 It later became attached specifically to the Willys Truck 5 cwt 4x4 when it was first introduced in large numbers.
 This nickname was itself replaced by the term "Jeep".

 Hafner's last thought on the "rota" concept was the "Rotatank".
 This mated a heavy tank (a Vickers Valentine) with a huge tail and rotor.
 The pilot would sit in the commander's hatch in the turret controlling the craft in the air via controls descending from the rotor.
 A pair of huge wheels on a "dolly" would be used on take-off and then be dropped, the tank landing on its tracks.
 The scale of the project was daunting.
-The rotor required would have been over 150 feet ( 46 metres) in diameter and over 6 feet (2 metres) wide.
+The rotor required would have been over 150 feet ( 46 metres) in diameter and the blades were each over 6 feet (2 metres) wide.
 It was calculated that no existing single aircraft in RAF service could have towed such a design and it was suggested that a Halifax 4 engined bomber would tow the Rotatank but would, in turn, need itself to be towed by a DC3 Dakota to get airborne.
 By the end of the war, the Valentine was an out-moded tank and had been replaced by even heavier designs.
 Not surprisingly the Rotatank never got beyond the initial design stage.

 Side view of a Rotatank complete with the launch dolly with huge wheels.
 This would have been dropped after take-off.
 The tank would land on its tracked running gear.
 Clutch out of course!